nosa67/SvelteInstantView/README.md

 ## Requirements
 The extention open a local html file with Browser.

-## Requirements
-The extention open a local html file with Browser, So Site root-relative paths can't work.
-So use relative paths instead.

 ## Extension Settings

 This extension contributes the following settings: